iostackproject/SDGen/README.md

 # A "Hello World" Test
 Next, we describe how to run a simple test with the framework (com.ibm.test.HelloWorldTest).
 This tests consists in the following parts that show the usability of the framework:

 1.- The test scans a dataset.

 2.- Once the scan finishes, we persist a dataset characterization that can be shared with others.

-3.- We load the characterization to check that loading a characterization works 4.- We load the characterization in the DataProducer to generate a synthetic dataset similar to the original one.
+3.- We load the characterization to check that loading a characterization works.

+4.- We load the characterization in the DataProducer to generate a synthetic dataset similar to the original one.

 5.- Finally, we compare the compression ratio and time of these datasets for various compression engines chunk-by-chunk.

-As a startign point, you can run this test with well-known datasets, such as the Canterbury/Calgary corpus (http://corpus.canterbury.ac.nz) or the Silesia corpus (http://www.data-compression.info/Corpora/SilesiaCorpus/index.htm).
+As a starting point, you can run this test with well-known datasets, such as the Canterbury/Calgary corpus (http://corpus.canterbury.ac.nz) or the Silesia corpus (http://www.data-compression.info/Corpora/SilesiaCorpus/index.htm).

 Finally, we provide various dataset characterizations that had been build from scanning real datasets (/dataset_characterizations).
 Of course, you can scan, build and share new dataset characterizations from your own data or other datasets.
 That's the point of the framework.